-I am conscious also that Chapter 3 of Part 9 reflects special categories of personal information.
-As the Minister of State pointed out earlier, what is set out in that section on governance under Chapter 3 extends much wider than this Bill.
+I am conscious also that Chapter 3 in Part 9 reflects special categories of personal information.
+As the Minister of State pointed out, what is set out in that section on governance under Chapter 3 extends much wider than the Bill.
 Effectively, it relates to much of what the Minister of the day might do in many areas.
 In that regard, lines 13 and 14 are a serious concern.

-It would be very positive if the Minister of State could indicate that he will move on these issues.
+It would be very positive if the Minister of State indicated that he would move on these issues.
 If not, I will press the amendment proposing the removal of lines 13 to 16.
 The section has a very wide impact and it does not just relate to personal information but to special categories of personal information.

 The proposed amendment seeks to remove a number of the purposes under which rules, procedures and standards may be prescribed by the Minister regarding data management.
 I will address each of the purposes in turn.
 First, the Senator proposes to remove the following purpose, "to promote increased sharing of information between public bodies in accordance with this Act and any other enactment providing for such sharing of information".
 It is not the intent of this Bill to promote the sharing of information as an end in itself.
 It is merely the means to achieving a modern and safe infrastructure for the delivery of public services.
 As such, I accept this part of the amendment.

-Lastly, the Senator proposed to remove the following purpose:
+Lastly, the Senator proposes to remove the following purpose:

 (d) to increase the usefulness of information held by public bodies for the purposes of—